thosgood/this-weeks-finds/markdown/151-200/week195.md

 > obstacle, and a chaotic situation ensued, with many competing
 > prescriptions proposed in the literature.
 These prescriptions drew
 > from a variety of fundamental principles such as BRST invariance and
-> the picture- changing formalism, descent equations and Cech
+> the picture-changing formalism, descent equations and Cech
 > cohomology, modular invariance, the light-cone gauge, the global
 > geometry of the Teichmueller curve, the unitary gauge, the operator
 > formalism, group theoretic methods, factorization, and algebraic